If you have kids or not, creating Easter traditions with your family means you can plan so you don’t go overboard with Easter expenses.

-Now that we know how much we’ve spent on Easter this year we will be able to sort out a projected expense for the beginning of 2017 since this holiday has just passed.
+Now that we know how much we’ve spent on Easter this year, we will be able to sort out a projected expense for the beginning of 2017 since this holiday has just passed.

-Both my wife and I never gave much thought to Easter traditions in the past because we didn’t have a child and the extent of our Easter fun was Easter food and hanging out with relatives.
+My wife and I never gave much thought to Easter traditions in the past because we didn’t have a child, and the extent of our Easter fun was Easter food and hanging out with relatives.

-This year the wife will be heading out to a free indoor Easter Egg Hunt and party for the kids at a local school where there will be Easter crafts, Easter treats and good conversations.
+This year the wife will be heading out to a free indoor Easter Egg Hunt and party for the kids at a local school, where there will be Easter crafts, Easter treats and good conversations.

 How do we celebrate Easter?

-We told him that the Easter Bunny is different from other bunnies because of the Easter treats such as Easter eggs, colouring books that the bunny delivers to all the good little boys and girls.
+We told him that the Easter Bunny is different from other bunnies because of the Easter treats such as Easter eggs and colouring books that the bunny delivers to all the good little boys and girls.

-Once he spotted the bunny feet trail going upstairs and through the hallway with coloured plastic eggs lying around he got his inspection gloves on and went to work Easter egg hunting.
+Once he spotted the bunny feet, the trail going upstairs and through the hallway with coloured plastic eggs lying around, he got his inspection gloves on and went to work Easter egg hunting.

-Just recently, at Christmas, I had our son helping to decorate and he put the star on the top of the Christmas tree all of which we captured on video.
+Just recently, at Christmas, I had our son helping to decorate, and he put the star on the top of the Christmas tree, all of which we captured on video.

 What is Easter?

-Easter celebrates the death and resurrection of Jesus Christ.
-The giving of Easter Eggs and the use of the Easter Bunny is a reminder of the Pagan religion that dominated Europe before the people were converted to Christianity.
+Giving of Easter Eggs and the use of the Easter Bunny is a reminder of the Pagan religion that dominated Europe before the people were converted to Christianity.

-The meaning of Easter is different for everyone especially if you are participating in religious Easter traditions like my wife does by going to mass on Easter Sunday.
+The meaning of Easter is different for everyone, especially if you are participating in religious Easter traditions like my wife does by going to Mass on Easter Sunday.

 Related: Easter dinner for 8 in the Crock-pot

 The best part about this Easter food is that it’s simple to make, budget-friendly and time-friendly for the parents who love to entertain.

-One excellent idea that we found on Pinterest was Pom Pom painting which included using a cotton ball, clothes pin and paper.
+One excellent idea that we found on Pinterest was Pom Pom painting which included using a cotton ball, clothespin and paper.

 Related: Do you hold an Easter Egg Hunt?

-He can even say EGG so we’re super proud of him as his vocabulary grows plus he is starting to say the alphabet and pointing to letters at the same time.
+He can even say EGG, so we’re super proud of him as his vocabulary grows; plus, he is starting to say the alphabet and point to letters simultaneously.

 Insert happy parents.

 The only thing I had to watch for was to make sure our son didn’t launch the hard-boiled eggs across the room thinking they were balls.

-He’s always chasing after me with a book in his hand since we have tonnes of kids books that we got free from parents giving them away online.
+He’s always chasing after me with a book in his hand since we have tonnes of kids’ books that we got free from parents giving them away online.

-The biggest Easter activity for our son was eating his Easter cupcake and hunting colourful plastic Easter eggs filled with raisins, Cheerios and chocolate veggies, of course.
+Our son’s most considerable Easter activity was eating his Easter cupcake and hunting colourful plastic Easter eggs filled with raisins, Cheerios and chocolate veggies, of course.

 This year he had a better handle on what chocolate is and how those Easter eggs mean the possibility of more chocolate and other goodies.

-One tip I will add is if you plan to have your Easter egg hunt outdoors use plastic eggs or coloured rocks for the kids to hunt.
+One tip I will add is if you plan to have your Easter egg hunt outdoors, use plastic eggs or coloured rocks for the kids to hunt.

 Easter Family Photo Ideas

-One of the most important part of creating Easter traditions is making sure you get it on camera or photos that paint a picture of the moment.
+One of the essential parts of creating Easter traditions is making sure you get it on camera or photos that paint a picture of the moment.

-We managed to take some goofy photos too as our son proceeded to put Easter stickers on my face which he thought was pretty funny.
+We managed to take some goofy pictures, too, as our son proceeded to put Easter stickers on my face, which he thought was pretty funny.

-When our son was almost one we had professional Easter photos taken for Easter which were actually free because we won a Facebook contest.
+When our son was almost one, we had professional Easter photos taken for Easter, free because we won a Facebook contest.

-They are cute and I hope that he will look back at these family traditions and get a chuckle from them.
+They are cute, and I hope that he will look back at these family traditions and get a chuckle from them.

 We don’t want to look back and wish we had done something but opted not to or were too busy to take the time for him.

-I asked the fans what some of their Easter traditions were and here is what they had to say.
+I asked the fans what some of their Easter traditions were, and here is what they had to say.